-The Index is composed of two Index Commodities, each of which is subject to position limits imposed by rules of futures exchanges on which Index Contracts are traded.
+The Index is composed of 14 Index Commodities, of which 10 Index Commodities are subject to position limits imposed by the CFTC and/or the rules of futures exchanges on which Index Contracts are traded.
+Currently, position limits (i) for corn, oats, wheat, soybean, soybean oil and cotton are determined by the CFTC and (ii) for all other commodities are determined by the futures exchanges.
 The CFTC has been seeking to amend its position limits rules for several years.
-On January 30, 2020, the CFTC re-proposed rules on position limits with respect to 25 physical delivery commodity futures contracts and options thereon, as well as to swaps that are economically equivalent to such contracts and to futures and options thereon that are directly or indirectly linked to the price of such contracts or to the same commodity underlying such contracts (e.g., cash-settled look-a-like futures).
+On January 30, 2020, the CFTC reproposed rules on position limits with respect to 25 physical delivery commodity futures contracts and options thereon, as well as to swaps that are economically equivalent to such contracts and to futures and options thereon that are directly or indirectly linked to the price of such contracts or to the same commodity underlying such contracts (e.g., cash-settled look-a-like futures).